How to Effectively Block Coupon Extensions Like Honey

 - De-listing your website on the coupon extension’s platform

-- Hiding your biggest discount codes (the “needle in a haystack” method)
+- Hiding your biggest discount code (the “needle in a haystack” method)

 - Manually swapping coupon codes (the “stay one step ahead” method)